pantelisgeor/cattle_THI/README.md

 ### Data
 The data utilized in this study are available under a Creative Commons Attribution 4.0 International (CC BY 4.0) license through the WDC-Climate platform.

-**Data Citation :** Georgiades, Pantelis (2024).
+**Data Citation:** Georgiades, Pantelis (2024).
 Temperature Humidity Index GDDP-NEX-CMIP6 ML projections.
 World Data Center for Climate (WDCC) at DKRZ. https://doi.org/10.26050/WDCC/THI